-Students may choose a thesis option or project option as described below.
+Students may choose a thesis option or portfolio option as described below.
 Electives can be taken outside of HE courses and should be selected in consultation with the advisor.

 Students selecting the thesis option will complete the course work below.
 In addition to HE 799 Higher Education Thesis, students will take an additional research methods course, a research apprenticeship, and one elective.

 |One additional research methods course offered at Mason with approval of an advisor.||3|